 Have you ever visited a photographer's website and tried to find them on Facebook or Instagram but you weren't sure if it was the same person because the profile avatars didn't jive?

-Keep it easy to be discovered om all social channels by trying to keep the same handles (if they're available), using the same profile avatar (we suggest using your logo), and keep your personal headshots current.
+Keep it easy to be discovered on all social channels by trying to keep the same handles (if they're available), using the same profile avatar (we suggest using your logo), and keep your personal headshots current.
 If people are searching for you across multiple platforms this ensures them that they've got the right person.

 We also recommend using a branded email signature that contains all your contact information and links to your website and all your social channels so that you are easily discoverable.
-If you need help creating a custom HTML signature, read our how-to blog here.